Awards Criteria and Guidelines

 The nomination process is split into three phases to deliver the highest quality nominations and winners.

-Each nomination in both the Director and Regional Awards respond to a number of questions, to be submitted before the deadline of Monday 11 December:
+Each nomination in both the Director and Regional Awards respond to a number of questions:

 - Description of business